k2view-academy/K2View-Academy/articles/40_stream_sync/01_stream_sync_overview.md

 ## What is Stream Sync?

-**Stream Sync** is a Fabric module which enables Fabric proactive synchronization with source systems by processing only the changes in the source system, without the need to re-synchronize the entire instance on every change in the source.
+**Stream Sync** is a Fabric module, which enables Fabric proactive synchronization with source systems by processing only the changes in the source system, without the need to re-synchronize the entire instance on every change in the source.

 The Stream Sync job runs on a Fabric server and receives the Insert, Update and Delete transactions from the source system via a pre-defined PubSub interface.
 The job identifies which Instance ID is impacted by the change and updates it in the relevant tables of the Fabric DB.